S0AndS0/Perinoid_Pipes/Documentation/ReadMe_Contributing.md

 ##  within the required text field
 cat ${Var_git_user}.pub
 ```
-The `-C` (ssh key comment) should match the same email account as used by GitHub
+ > The `-C` (ssh key comment) should match the same email account as used by
- account name defined by `-f` (file name) to keep things organized and avoid errors.
+ your GitHub account name defined by `-f` (file name) to keep things organized
- Additional note, the above will request a passphrase be made, if you set one up, this
+ and avoid errors.
+Additional note, the above will request a passphrase be made
- passphrase will be the one required to authenticate via ssh to git and not the account
+ if you set one up, this passphrase will be the one required to authenticate
- password setup via their web site.
+ via ssh to git and not the account password setup via their web site.

 ### Add git client `ssh_config` settings configuration block
 ```bash